 How much does a gas safety certificate in London cost?

 We don’t believe in cutting corners but we also believe in offering fair prices.
 Visit our fees and rates page and you’ll find everything set out clearly for you.

 We charge a fixed price of £85 + VAT for a gas safety certificate, and not a penny more for that basic service.
 If we find something in need of repair – and you want it done – then we’ll negotiate our best price as laid out in our schedule of rates and fees.

 Call us to arrange your home visit today

-Remember, we cover North London, East London, South East London, South West London, West London, North West London and Central London for boiler repairs, boiler installations, and gas safety certificates.
+We carry out boiler repairs and boiler installations, and provide gas safety certificates all over London.
+Our team covers North London, East London, South East London, South West London, West London, North West London and Central London.

-Our free call-back service is just a mouse click away.
-You are also welcome to send us an email here.
+Our free call-back service is just a click away.
+You can also get in touch by sending us an email.